-Now more than ever, success in private practice requires an ability to generate business and be a leader in your firm are critical.
+If you are in private practice, your ability to generate business and be a leader in your firm are critical.
 If you are in an in-house role, learning to manage multiple relationships and get alignment within your team is essential.
-If you want to have control over your own destiny in a law firm, having your own stable of clients key in private practice.
-Being able to effectively manage your clients and the people you work with is also key to your success.
+If you want to have control over your own destiny in a law firm, having your own stable of clients is key.
+Being able to effectively manage your clients and the people you work with is also key to your success in a corporate environment.

 I grew up in a household where a lot of value was placed on education.
 My father was a math professor who called business people operators and my mother was school psychologist whose brothers never had the chance to go to college.
 Neither of them understood business or marketing and neither of them considered selling a virtue.
 They taught me that being good at what you do and working hard was the way to succeed.

 After law school, I came to appreciate that being good at your craft is important to your success.
 But it is insufficient.

 As a Program Attorney at Massachusetts Continuing Legal Education (MCLE), I learned that lawyers who are successful in private practice are also great at generating work and at managing the work and their careers.
 During my time at MCLE, I organized dozens of programs on marketing and practice management.
 I learned from some of the pioneers in legal marketing what it takes to build a successful practice.
 Meeting leaders of the bar and speaking to hundreds of leading attorneys, I learned that some lawyers actually find satisfaction in their careers by setting goals while others are merely going through the motions wishing they had a different life.